HeinHtet109/HeinHtet109/README.md

         <p>
             <strong>
                 I specialize in PHP Laravel and Microsoft SQL Server and I also have experience working with mobile development using flutter, java native, and react native.
 Good in Agile Development, Data Structures, Database Systems, Object-Oriented Programming, Design Patterns, and Problem Solving skills.<br><br>
-                I am passionate about learning PHP, all Back-End Technologies, Linux, Virtualization,and Cloud Computing.<br><br>
+                I am passionate about exploring new technologies and develop software solutions and quick hacks.<br><br>
-                Detailed-oriented, responsible, and committed engineer, with a get-it-done, on-time, and high-quality product spirit.
-Self and quick learner, self-motivated, and social.
+                I am currently trying to expertise in Nodejs.
             </strong>
         </p>
         <ul>